-Each year, the Forbes 30 Under 30 Asia list recognises some of the most ambitious or influential innovator and disruptors across 10 different industries in the Asia region, including a number of Australian startup founders too.
+Each year, the Forbes 30 Under 30 Asia list recognises some of the most ambitious or influential innovators and disruptors across 10 different industries in the Asia region, including a number of Australian startup founders too.

 This year’s list has fewer Aussie founders, compared to last year, but the ones who did make the cut are all putting up big wins and seeing success, and helping to contribute to and grow the Australian startup ecosystem.
 But while the overall list was largely diverse, the Australian contingency was dominated by male founders.